Turbulent flows over porous and rough substrates: Conclusions

 The scope of this study is substrates composed of relatively small grains, $L^+\lesssim50$.
 In the fully-rough regime, where $L^+\gtrsim70$, the flow coherent with individual grains could be energetic enough to generate grain-coherent eddies that interacted strongly with and modify directly the overlying turbulence.
 In that situation, the effects of substrate permeability and granularity may be intrinsically indistinguishable.
 Understanding the relationship between the substrate parameters and the overlying turbulence in the fully rough regime may thus require a different framework.
 The present work covers sizes just up to the onset of that regime.

+\backsection[Acknowledgements] {The authors thank Dr.~Garazi G{\'o}mez-de-Segura for her advice on flow physics and simulations.}

-\backsection[Acknowledgements] {This work is supported by the UK Engineering and Physical Sciences Research Council (EPSRC) under grant EP/S013083/1, and by the Air Force Office of Scientific Research -- European Office of Aerospace Research and Development (AFOSR--EOARD), under grant FA8655-22-1-7062.
+\backsection[Funding]{This work is supported by the UK Engineering and Physical Sciences Research Council (EPSRC) under grant EP/S013083/1, and by the Air Force Office of Scientific Research -- European Office of Aerospace Research and Development (AFOSR--EOARD), under grant FA8655-22-1-7062.
 Computational resources were provided by the University of Cambridge Research Computing Service under EPSRC Tier-2 grant EP/P020259/1 (projects cs066 and cs155), and by the UK 'ARCHER2' system under PRACE project pr1u1702 and EPSRC project e776.

-For the purpose of open access, the authors have applied a Creative Commons Attribution (CC BY) licence to any Author Accepted Manuscript version arising from this submission.
-The authors thank Dr.~Garazi G{\'o}mez-de-Segura for her advice on flow physics and simulations.}
+For the purpose of open access, the authors have applied a Creative Commons Attribution (CC BY) licence to any Author Accepted Manuscript version arising from this submission. }

 \backsection[Declaration of interests]{The authors report no conflict of interest.}